 Because of the rather athletic forward landing roll necessitated by their parachute harness, the German paratrooper could carry little more than a pistol and some grenades on his person.
 Therefore, many weapons containers, called Waffenhalter, had to be carried and dropped.
-A single 40 man plus platoon of Fallschirmjaeger needed no less than fourteen containers just for weapons and a basic ammunition supply.
+A single 40 man plus a platoon of Fallschirmjaeger needed no less than fourteen containers just for weapons and basic ammunition supply.
 The containers were carried either under the Wings or in a bomb-bay.
 Each container could hold over 200 pounds of equipment and the maximum loaded weight was 260 pounds.
 It was five long and about 16 inches square.
 The container had a crash pad at one end and the parachute was connected at the other end.
-Some containers were equipped with a pair of small wheels and a tow bar that could be clipped onto the container after the drop.
+Some containers were equipped with a pair of small wheels and a tow bar that could be clipped to the container after the drop.
 This allowed the container to be towed from the drop zone.
 The number one priority of the troops upon landing was to find their containers. colored bands or other markings were used to aid retrieval by the correct units and to indicate which items the container carried.

-The Germans never came up with a lightweight air dropped or transportable vehicle to equal the Allies’ jeep.
+The Germans never came up with a lightweight air-dropped or transportable vehicle to equal the Allies’ jeep.
 They did use motorcycles, usually 750 CC engine BMW’s, equipped with sidecars for reconnaissance.
 The motorcycles were also equipped with a towing hook so they could tow light anti-tank or artillery weapons.
-However, towing strength for such a combination was low and cross country performance was poor.
+However, towing strength for such a combination was low and cross-country performance was poor.
 The German Fallschirmjaeger also made limited use of the Kettenrad, a semi-tracked vehicle based on a motorcycle.
-The Kettenrad had a motor cycle wheel in front and a track on each side of the rear.
-With a 1500 CC engine and a weight of 1200 kilograms it had better cross country performance and power reserves than a motorcycle but was still of limited value and difficult to load and unload from a JU 52.
+The Kettenrad had a motorcycle wheel in front and a track on each side of the rear.
+With a 1500 CC engine and a weight of 1200 kilograms it had better cross-country performance and power reserves than a motorcycle but was still of limited value and difficult to load and unload from a JU 52.

 Fallschirmjäger Clothing and Equipment

 The Fallschirmjäger were originally issued with a high, side-lacing boot.
 There was no advantage to this type of boot and it was soon replaced by a front lacing boot.
-In the later part of the war, the troops wore normal German combat boots.
+In the latter part of the war, the troops wore normal German combat boots.

 The paratroopers also used a variety of combat smocks.
 The smock became as much a badge of the Fallschirmjaeger as the rimless helmet.
 For the jump, the smock was worn over the uniform and combat gear and under the parachute harness.
 The purpose was to keep the parachute rigging from being caught up in the personal gear.
-The first smocks had short, tailored step-in legs and removing the smock to put it under the gear was an aggravation in training and a dangerous delay in combat.
-Later smocks had snaps at the lower edge which could be used to make “legs”.The early smocks were also plain grey or grey-green.
+The first smocks had short, tailored step-in legs, and removing the smock to put it under the gear was aggravation in training and a dangerous delay in combat.
+Later smocks had snaps at the lower edge, which could be used to make “legs”.The early smocks were also plain grey or grey-green.
 Later smocks were camouflaged in various patterns but plain smocks were still in evidence at the end of the war.

 There was also a special Fallschirmjaeger helmet.
-In appearance it was like a normal German helmet with the rim cut off and the first helmets were actually made in this fashion.
+In appearance, it was like a normal German helmet with the rim cut off and the first helmets were actually made in this fashion.
 Later helmets were produced to Fallschirmjaeger specification.
 The helmet harness was more extensive than that of the normal helmet and the interior was padded.
 A helmet cover was commonly worn, usually in the same pattern of camouflage as the smock.

 The Fallschirmjaeger bandolier was made of cloth and worn around the neck.
 It hung down on both sides of the chest and had loops on the rear through which the waist belt passed.
 The bandolier’s twelve compartments held 120 rounds. there was a similar bandolier for the 20 round FG-42 magazines but it only had eight compartments.
 The MP38/40 submachine-gun ammunition carriers consisted of two pouches each with space for three clips. there was also a special pouch to carry the 32 round clips for the MP-44 but this was in very short supply.
 Most Fallschirmjaeger carried spare MP-44 clips in their smock pockets.

-For assault rations the Fallschirmjaeger was provided with a rather uninspired combination of processed meats and cheeses, “ersatz” instant coffee and dry “rusk” type biscuits/crackers.
+For assault rations, the Fallschirmjaeger was provided with a rather uninspired combination of processed meats and cheeses, “ersatz” instant coffee, and dry “rusk” type biscuits/crackers.
 In combat, German paras often received issues of rum or brandy.
-They were also issued with dextrose thirst quenching tablets.
+They were also issued with dextrose thirst-quenching tablets.
 Fallschirmjaegers used the standard German Army “Esbit” stove.
 This was a folding, solid fuel cooker little larger than a packet of cigarettes. opened up to one of two positions, the cooker could support anything from a pot to a cup.
 When closed, the stove held the solid fuel supply.